Bellingham Social Host Liability Law

 How much do I have to pay to pursue a claim?

 There are no upfront costs or fees paid by our clients to pursue an injury claim; we provide representation on a contingency fee basis for social host liability cases.
-While you will not incur any attorney fees if you do not win your case, Washington law requires clients to reimburse the law firm for out-of-pocket expenses.
+While you will not incur any attorney fees if you do not win your case, Washington State law requires clients to reimburse the law firm for out-of-pocket expenses.
 Our firm advances out-of-pocket costs for our injury clients and does not require our clients to pay any of these costs up front.
 When cases are concluded with a monetary recovery, our firm is repaid out of the recovery for the out-of-pocket costs we have advanced.[info_box style=”ok”]If you or loved one was injured, you have enough to worry about.
 Let us give you Peace of Mind.
 Contact the experienced Bellingham social host liability lawyers at Tario & Associates, P.S. today.[/info_box]